-63. Contractual arrangements should include a clause that allows the company to reclaim variable components of remuneration when payment was not in line with the director's actual performance or was based on data subsequently found to be inaccurate.

-64. Severance payments should not exceed an amount equivalent to two years of the director's total annual remuneration and should not be paid until the company confirms that the director has met the predetermined criteria or conditions.
+extraordinary situations that so require.
+Complies [X] Complies partially [] Explain [] Not applicable [] 63.
+Contractual arrangements should include a clause that allows the company to reclaim variable components of remuneration when payment was not in line with the director's actual performance or was based on data subsequently found to be inaccurate.
+Complies [X] Complies partially [] Explain [] Not applicable [] 64.
+Severance payments should not exceed an amount equivalent to two years of the director's total annual remuneration and should not be paid until the company confirms that the director has met the predetermined criteria or conditions.
 For the purposes of this recommendation, severance payment will be deemed to include any payments the accrual of which or obligation to pay arises as a result of or on the occasion of the termination of the contractual relationship between the director and the company, including amounts not previously vested of long-term savings plans and any amounts paid by virtue of post-contractual non-compete clauses.
 Complies [] Complies partially [X] Explain [] Not applicable []

-The co-CEO's contract complies with this recommendation.
+The CEO's contract complies with this recommendation.

 In relation to the Executive Chairman, his contract establishes compensation in cases of termination of the contract by Fluidra's decision or the Executive Chairman's own decision for the causes detailed in section C.1.39, for an amount equivalent to two years of his remuneration, based on the gross annual salary received in the year the termination of the contract takes place and the variable gross annual salary for the preceding year.
 This compensation includes the amount of the severance pay which the Executive Chairman is entitled to receive for the termination of his previous employment relationship of sixteen years and seven months, which was suspended when he was appointed to the Board.

 Additionally, his contract includes a post-contractual non-compete clause for a term of two years, with an economic compensation of two years of his fixed gross annual remuneration at the time of termination of his contract.

-If, as a result of the termination of his contract, the Executive Chairman were to receive, in addition to the non-competition compensation, the severance compensation for termination of his contract (which was already reduced in 2015, from three to two years' annual salary, as a result of the introduction of this recommendation that year) should not be reduced, as it includes the termination of his prior employment relationship of sixteen years and seven months, which was suspended when he was appointed as a director.
+If, as a result of the termination of his contract, the Executive Chairman were to receive, in addition to the non-competition compensation, the severance compensation for termination of his contract, the sum of the two amounts would exceed two years' salary.
+However, the Company understands that the amount of the compensation for termination of the contract (which was already reduced in 2015, from three to two years' annual salary, as a result of the introduction of this recommendation that year) should not be reduced, as it includes the termination of his prior employment relationship of sixteen years and seven months, which was suspended when he was appointed as a director.